nbareil/justanothergeek.chdir.org/content/post/2010-02-20-how-system-calls-work-on-recent-linux.md

  - kernel
 date: "2010-02-20T22:11:00Z"
 title: How system calls work on recent Linux x86 glibc
+description: This post explains how system calls are implemented on recent Linux system.
 ---

 This post explains how system calls are implemented on recent Linux